The 7 Types of Plots: The Quest Plot

 PRACTICE

 Pick one of the stages of the Quest and write a scene from that stage for fifteen minutes.
-Post your practice in the comments section, and check out the work of your fellow writers.
+Post your practice in the Pro Practice Workshop for feedback from the community.
+And if you share, please be sure to comment on a few stories by other writers.

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.